-10. High Fade with Part
+10. High Fade + Hard Part

-11. High Fade Comb-Over
+11. High Fade + Curly Hair

 Breathe new life into your curls by incorporating an effortlessly cool high fade into your next barber-shop visit.
 By repositioning and reshaping the hair, the curly high fade provides an instant update to your appearance.

-15. High Fade with Dreads
+12. High Fade + Dreads

 If you’ve been looking for a new way to style those beloved dreads of yours, this is it.
 Adding a high fade will take those dreads off the shoulders and transform them into a sculptural, modern hairstyle.

-17. High Fade Pompadour
+13. High Fade + Pompadour

 If the king of rock and roll, Elvis, was a fan of the pompadour, then we are too.
 This classic look, which gained popularity amongst men in the 1950’s and ’60s, has seen a staggering resurgence in recent years.
 To achieve this look, the hair is sculpturally styled up off the forehead, with the secret help of some good old hair gel.
 The simple reason for the pompadour’s newfound popularity lies in its modern reinterpretations, such as the addition of a sharp high fade.

-20. High Taper Fade Afro
+15. High Fade + Afro